 Immediately after you complete the test, you will get your results.
 This can be convenient, but also nerve-racking.

 If you have passed the exam– and have met all of the other requirements for citizenship– the CIC may give you a ceremony date along with your results.
-If you don’t receive the ceremony date then and there, they will mail you a letter with the date and time of your ceremony.
+If you don’t receive the ceremony date immediately, they will mail you a letter with the date and time of your ceremony.

-As for the ceremony itself, it will usually take place within six months of passing the test.
-At the ceremony, you will take the Oath of citizenship, and get a citizenship certificate.
+As for the ceremony itself, it typically takes place within six months of passing the test.
+At the ceremony, you will take the Oath of Citizenship and get a citizenship certificate.

 If you don’t pass, but meet the other requirements for citizenship, you will be able to take a retry.
 If you don’t pass on the second attempt, you will have to meet with a citizenship officer and partake in an interview.

 During the 30 to 90 minute interview, you will be asked orally the same questions as on the written test.
-This oral test isn’t intended to make you fail, but rather simply demonstrate your knowledge of Canada and its traditions and history.
+This oral test isn’t intended to make you fail, but instead to demonstrate your knowledge of Canada and its traditions and history.

 Conclusion

-The Canadian Citizenship Test used to have a failure rate of around 4 percent, although this has gone up in recent years.
+The Canadian Citizenship Test used to have a failure rate of around 4 percent, although this rate has increased in recent years.
 (In 2010, the failure rate was around 20 percent.)

-Nevertheless, if one studies and is truly intent on becoming a Canadian citizen, they should be able to pass the test without dilemma.
+Nevertheless, if one studies and is genuinely intent on becoming a Canadian citizen, they should be able to pass the test without difficulty.
 Unlike many tests, failing once is not the end of the world.